 Dogs can itch for several reasons.
-Although it is reasonably easy in most cases to control the itch with cortisones, baths and antihistamines, it is vital the underlying cause is determined and addressed.
+Although it is reasonably easy in most cases to control the itch with medications, topical treatments and shampoos, it is vital the underlying cause is determined and addressed.
 This will make for an easier, cheaper, itch-free dog in the long term.
 Below are some of the main causes of itching in dogs.

 Some dogs can develop a hypersensitivity to fleas which means one flea bite will drive them crazy.
 Others may cope with large burdens of fleas.
 However large burdens can cause anaemia and eventually be life threatening, particularly in puppies and debilitated animals.
 It is also important to note fleas act as the intermediate host for tapeworm so any dog with fleas is likely to have tapeworms too.